AArch64.cloud

 ..Benchmark tests for ARM-based AWS Graviton, Google Axion and Azure Cobalt CPUs

-So, it started about a month ago..
-Microsoft Azure came up with their latest ARM based ‘Cobalt-100’ processor.
-After AWS and Google Cloud, now Microsoft is also competing in this new arena of efficient and purpose built ARM chips.
-So I wanted to run a benchmark test for these custom silicon.
+So, it happened about a month ago.
+Azure came up with their latest Arm-based ‘Cobalt-100’ processor.
+After AWS and GCP, Microsoft is also competing in this new frontier of purpose-built efficient cloud computing.
+And, I wanted to run a benchmark test on these custom silicon.
+I tried with ‘Geekbench 6’ to compare all these CPUs.
+However, as it was not available as a command line tool on aarch64 platform, I decided to write a benchmarking library.

 Maker | Generation | Microarchitecture | vCPU | year |